Dallas Police Department: Murder of Liza Saenz and Albert Douglas

 Bryan Riser was a former 13-year veteran on the Dallas police force.
 He was arrested on March 4, 2021, for the two unconnected murders of Liza Saenz and Albert Douglas in 2017.
 Riser was charged with two counts of capital murder.
 One of the men connected with the murder of Saenz told police that he and Riser had been connected with burglaries and that Riser had paid him and others $3,500 to kidnap and kill Albert Douglas, then later promised $6,000 to kill Saenz.

 Bryan Riser was later reinstated but resigned right after in July of 2024.
 He currently has pending lawsuit against the Detective who made the arrest without probable cause.
 Chief Garcia left department right after in August of 2024.

-Overtime fraud
+Corruption

-Between 2022-2023, Sergeant Katherine Silvia obtained roughly $17,080.77 in fraudulent overtime compensation.
-Silvia was terminated by Dallas Police Chief Eddie Garcia.
+The actions of the Dallas Police has been the subject of controversy over the years, with various convictions being overturned.
+Several of these were attributed to the actions of Captain Will Fritz, who was a Klux Klun member and District Attorney Henry Wade, who was posthumously exposed for his corruption.
+Craig Watkins, the first black American DA for Dallas County, described the Dallas police' tenure as having "a cowboy kind of mentality and the reality is that kind of approach is archaic, racist, elitist and arrogant."
+Watkins said in a 2010 interview in The Guardian that officers from his own jurisdiction "were taken aback because we were calling in to question the work they had done for all these years.
+It was the same among some folks in this office.
+They were afraid of the consequences of this Pandora's box being opened."
+In 2026, Tommy Lee Walker, who was reportedly intimidated by Fritz and threatened with a beatup, was symbolically exonerated, albeit the decision is not legally binding.